 In line with guidance from the Home Office, the college has completed a detailed risk assessment and subsequent action plan for Prevent.
 This can be found on the Prevent section of Carmel Connect.
-The Prevent Lead meets with the Merseyside and Cheshire Prevent Sergeant to discuss the Counter Terrorism Local Profile, which is then used to inform contextual safeguarding needs.
+The Prevent Lead meets with the Prevent Coordinator for the North West to discuss the Counter Terrorism Local Profile, which is then used to inform contextual safeguarding needs.